 Anti-SLAPP motions are common in major fraud cases, but success of those motions largely depends on what state you are in.
 The scope of protected activity varies among states with anti-SLAPP statutes, although all aim to prevent the chilling effect of SLAPP suits by providing defendants with a means to expeditiously dismiss meritless claims before the defendants incur large legal fees.
 Some states, like Texas and California, have very strong anti-SLAPP laws that protect a wide variety of First Amendment activity, while other states have much narrower anti-SLAPP statutes that only protect certain types of speech or have “without malice” exceptions.
 If you are working in a state that has an anti-SLAPP statute, be aware of what activity is protected under that statute as early dismissal of a frivolous claim could save you both money and time in the litigation process.

-If you have further questions regarding anti-SLAPP statutes or need defense counsel for a frivolous claim, contact the experienced attorneys at Parker, LLP Attorneys at Law today.
+If you have further questions regarding anti-SLAPP statutes or need defense counsel for a frivolous claim, contact the experienced insurance fraud attorneys at Parker, LLP Attorneys at Law today.